The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 I mean it when I say they’re pretty much the same exact boot.

-So if you like the taller profile and more aggressive looking sole (with the added benefit of a little more traction), check out the Thursday Captain Storm King.
+So, if you like the taller profile and more aggressive-looking sole (with the added benefit of a little more traction), check out the Thursday Captain Storm King.
 If you prefer the slimmer, sleeker look, stick with the regular

 The Captain Storm King is nearly identical to the classic Captain, but it has a beefy rubber lug sole for added traction.
 If you like the added rugged style, it's a nice addition.
 If you prefer the sleeker look, stick with the classic.

-What do Other Reviewers Think?
+What Do Other Reviewers Say?

-On Google Reviews, the Captain has over 11,000 submissions averaging to a 4.6-star rating.
+On Google Reviews, the Captain has over 38,000 submissions averaging to a 4.6-star rating.

 Most guys are happy with their purchase—it’s not easy finding a rugged boot with such a slim silhouette.